Today's Articles

 Fort Scott was established for the Army's peacekeeping efforts along the Native American Frontier.
 Horse soldiers and Colored Volunteer Infantry soldiers garrisoned it.
 Both infantry and horse soldiers played a major role in the Mexican War and the opening of the West.
 The post was abandoned by the army in 1853 and became the nucleus for the town of Fort Scott.

-This separation was manifested where a former infantry barracks served as the Western or Pro-Slavery Hotel while directly across the old parade ground.
+This separation manifested in former infantry barracks serving as the Western or Pro-Slavery Hotel directly across from the old parade ground.
 The Kansas-Nebraska Act legislation was required to calm the communities.
 Incidents of violence compelled the military to return to Fort Scott to restore order throughout this era.

 Kansas entered the Union as a free state in 1861.
 In the same year, a new wave of conflict engulfed the area.
 The First and Second Kansas Colored Volunteer Infantry Regiments, the first Black troops from a Northern state, were assembled there.